 I’m learning there are lots of variables to solar and most days I just have no clue!
 At least it makes for good testing of the restart devices!
 They always seem to do as they were programmed.

 We’ve had several days of good sun and most all of the relays are up and running again.
 I’ve only good things to say about the Voltaic V50; it seems to come back on even after being encased in snow for a month.
-I had a successful 52 mile, 3 relay message using the Canfield relay from Coeur d’ Alene all the way to Tiger Peak which is near the Montana borderimage
+I had a successful 52 mile, 3 relay message using the Canfield relay from Coeur d’ Alene all the way to Tiger Peak which is near the Montana border

 While Canfield is up and running occasionally I seem to have an easier time messaging it from 20 miles away from the west than I do when 3-4 miles away amidst the city infrastructure.
 I won’t be putting much more time into that one but will focus my efforts on adding capacity to the Silver Valley side.
 For now the V50 and Voltaic 9 or 10w panels seem to be just right for my needs.